 The Siberian Pinscher, otherwise known as the Dobsky (for short), is a hybrid of the hyperactive Siberian Husky and the much calmer Doberman.
 Together, they’re an unbelievably beautiful yet elegant dog with all the best qualities of both parents.

 One physical trait that Siberian Pinschers can inherit is the gorgeous blue eyes seen in so many Huskies.
 While their bodies and heads tend to resemble a Husky’s, the signature black coats of the Doberman is hard to avoid.

 Given the working backgrounds of both parents, you can already guess they’ll be filled with energy and enthusiasm.
 When they play, they’ll play hard.
 So, you’ll want to make sure they receive at least 2 hours of exercise a day!

 Parents: Beagle x Doberman mix

 No, the Beagleman isn’t a villain from a horror flick.
-Rather, it’s the Beagle and Doberman mix that’s passionate, inquisitive and courageous.
+Rather, they’re the Beagle and Doberman mix that’s passionate, inquisitive and courageous.
 Beagles are always a great dog to crossbreed with, as they’re even-tempered and calm.

 Make sure you have the capacity for these dogs before bringing one home.
 They need plenty of exercise and a big home with a large yard is preferable.
 On the bright side, they don’t need too much grooming and maintenance.